phaustin/quantecon-example/book/docs/oop_intro.md

 x
 ```

-It doesn\'t look like there are any methods used here, but in fact the
+It doesn't look like there are any methods used here, but in fact the
 square bracket assignment notation is just a convenient interface to a
 method call.